-Please indicate the likely impact on central technology resources for the If Major, 1

-proposal Impact Are additional resources required to support this program?
-If so, please list. estimate \$

-UTS Computer Labs and Software Major UTS

-Network/Internet/Cloud services access & usage Minor UTS

-Audio-Visual / Telecommunications None UTS

-Wireless Connectivity None UTS

-Other (Please specify) Minor UTS
+Please indicate the likely impact on central technology resources for the If Major, ٦ proposal Impact Are additional resources required to support this program?
+If so, please list. estimate \$ UTS Computer Labs and Software Minor The program can be delivered using existing software and learning UTS Network/Internet/Cloud services access & usage Minor current network capabilities will be able to support the program UTS Audio-Visual / Telecommunications None UTS Wireless Connectivity None UTS Other (Please specify) Minor UTS